Comic Browser:

 Today the Avengers die

-Avengers Annual #9 Synopsis by Rob Johnson
+Avengers Annual #9 synopsis by Rob Johnson

 The robot called Arsenal has repaired itself after its fight with the Avengers in Iron Man #114.
 Now its computer Mistress will send it against its foes again.
 We learn that the robot and computer were shut down for many years before Unicorn accidentally awoke them in IM#114.
 Since their maker never returned they assume he is dead and that the enemy they were built to fight must have won.
 Information on radio channels is confusing so Mistress sends Arsenal to get some subjects she can mind-probe.